spfave/epic-react-02-react-fundamentals/src/exercise/survey-notes.md

 ReactDOM module is responsible for rendering React generated HTML elements in the browser
 How to create HTML elements using the "raw" `React.createElement` API
 How to append React generated HTML elements to the DOM using "raw" `ReactDOM.render` API

+## 03: Using JSX
+Creating React components using JSX syntax
+Using Babel to transpile JSX into JS for testing and demo purposes in the browser
+Passing props to JSX using literal values, variables, and objects